pulp/pulp/docs/sphinx/user-guide/nodes.rst

 On the Pulp server to be used as the parent node:

-1. Install the pulp-nodes-parent package.
+1. Install the pulp-nodes-parent package group.

 ::

-  $ sudo yum install pulp-nodes-parent
+  $ sudo yum install @pulp-nodes-parent
   $ sudo service httpd restart

 2. Enable the ``pulp-goodness`` repository.